Mariska Hargitay Is ‘Fulfilled’ Playing Olivia Benson for 20 Years

-Mariska Hargitay Talks Being ‘Fulfilled’ After Playing Olivia Benson for 20 Years (Exclusive)
+Mariska Hargitay Says Playing Olivia Benson on 'Law & Order' for 20 Years Keeps Her 'Fulfilled' (Exclusive)

 "We merge.
-We come together,” she says of the similarities between herself and Benson.
+We come together,” she said of the similarities between herself and Benson.
 "I think we’re each other’s teachers.
 But yeah, she’s taught me a lot.”

-Hargitay says she feels “fulfilled” playing Benson, and didn’t disclose any ending she had in mind for her character.
+Hargitay told ET that she feels “fulfilled” playing Benson, and didn't appear to have any plans to retire her character.

 For more from Hargitay, watch the clip below: